notcookies/Steam-Screenshot-downloader/README.md

 # Disclaimer:
 In theory, this works just like logging into Steam in Chrome.

-If you're worried about security, feel free to replace the included chromedriver and Chrome for Testing in the release with your own from official sources.
+If you're worried about security, feel free to **replace the included chromedriver and Chrome for Testing in the release** with your own from official sources.

 The .exe is packed using Python tools directly from the source code — I’ve verified it.

-For extra peace of mind, change your Steam password after downloading.
+For extra peace of mind, **change your Steam password after downloading**.